 - Toiletries

-- Quick drier towel
+- Quick-drier towel

 - First-Aid kit

-- Water bottle and purification medication or sterilizer
+- Water bottle, purification medication, or sterilizer

 - Multi-socket charger